Paying for your own residential or nursing home care

 We strongly advise you to seek specialist financial advice from a qualified independent financial adviser; they can make sure that you are aware of all your options for paying for your own care and weigh up the pros and cons of each.

-For 2016/17, if you have capital and /or savings of more than £23,250 it is likely that you will be expected to pay the full cost of your care until your capital / savings drop below this level.
+If you have capital and /or savings of more than £23,250 it is likely that you will be expected to pay the full cost of your care until your capital / savings drop below this level.
 The types of capital / savings that are used to calculate this amount includes, but is not limited to:

 - Savings held in a bank / building society accounts